Ron Paul: This Tax Is Washington's Latest Threat to Free Speech

-One thing is certain about the upcoming debate over tax reform — the end result will not be a win for the cause of limited government and individual liberty.
-This is because too many in Congress remain obsessed with "revenue neutrality," the idea that any changes in the tax code must ensure the government will collect at least as much revenue from taxpayers as it does today.
+One thing is certain about the upcoming debate over tax reform — the end result will not be a win for the cause of limited government and individual liberty, unless some members of Congress change their tune.
+This is because too many remain obsessed with "revenue neutrality," the idea that any changes in the tax code must ensure the government will collect at least as much revenue from taxpayers as it does today.
 This obsession with ensuring the government not lose a penny of revenue leads politicians to insist that any tax cut be "offset" with tax increases.

 The hunt for tax increases to "offset" tax cuts means that tax reform packages contain tax hikes that are very harmful to the economy, harmful to liberty and would never pass Congress as a stand-alone bill.
 For example, this year’s tax reform package may repeal and replace the advertising tax deduction, which allows businesses to fully expense their advertising costs.
 This is consistent with the First Amendment as well as the treatment of every other business expense, such as wages and research and development.